 Another experiment: Do successful surrounding businesses affect the estimated market value of a commercial building?
 In the first scenario I built one isolated large commercial building.
 In the second identical scenario I surrounded the commercial building with many successful retail stores and apartment buildings.
 14 years passed in both experiments.

 As you can see, the estimated market value of the commercial building is not affected by surrounding buildings.
 The market values only seemed to rise when I rose the rent per square foot.

 Do two identical scenarios diverge if let play?
 And if so, how long would that divergence take?
 In this simple experiment I built 1 farm, 1 factory (leather wallets), and 1 leather store.
 I advertised the wallets and paused the game.
 I saved the game in two files and let them both run.
 All that I tracked is the amount of cash that I had.
 Here are the results after making no changes at all to either game.

 As you can see both scenarios had identical amounts of cash after one month but after 6 years there was a $10 million difference.

 These are just some experiments I've conducted within Capitalism 2.
-There's so many combinations of ideas to apply and there's many products, buildings, and concepts I haven't touched on such as media buildings, private labeling, brand strategies, mergers, stock market experiments, and more.
+There are so many combinations of ideas to apply, and there are many products, buildings, and concepts I haven't touched on such as media buildings, private labeling, brand strategies, mergers, stock market experiments, and more.
 Thanks for reading and feel free to comment or share your own strategies as well.